Input Files

 Review manually with chromo manual Reference FASTA, assembly FASTA, and either MUMmer coords or minimap2 PAF GFA, long-read-to-assembly PAF, long-read-to-graph GAF, FASTA indexes, embedded sequences, chromo eval review table for task modes

-Plot alignments with chromo plot Reference FASTA, assembly FASTA, and either MUMmer coords or minimap2 PAF Assignment TSV for ChromoSort query ordering, FASTA indexes.
+Plot alignments with chromo plot Reference FASTA, assembly FASTA, and either MUMmer coords or minimap2 PAF Assignment TSV for ChromoSort query ordering, GFA overlay with matching path/walk records, FASTA indexes.
 See the dot-plot guide for interpretation examples.

 Prepare scaffold review tables with chromo eval scaffold Ordered FASTA and matching chromo sort assignment TSV GFA for graph junction context, long-read-to-assembly PAF, long-read-to-graph GAF